Key Take-aways

 According to a recent Mercer study, the total health benefit cost per employee is projected to rise 6.5% in 2026.
 This is the highest increase since 2010 even after accounting for cost-reduction measures.
 The two leading concerns for benefit sponsors are 1) managing high-cost claimants, and 2) containing the cost of specialty medications.

 Specialty medicines are treatments for chronic, complex, or rare diseases that require special handling.
 These drugs represent 54% of net manufacturer revenue (a 50% increase since 2019).
-And, while sometimes critical for managing serious conditions, they come with hefty price tags.
+And, while sometimes life-changing for managing serious conditions, they come with hefty price tags.

 In 2024, patient out-of-pocket costs reached $98 billion, a $6 billion jump largely driven by specialty medications.
 While the advancement of these drugs brings enormous medical benefits, both patients and plan sponsors face an urgent affordability challenge.

 Traditional cost-containment measures such as step therapy, shifting premiums to patients, or using biosimilars can help, but they don’t fully solve the affordability crisis.
 More aggressive methods — including formulary exclusions and increased use of prescription discount cards — have gained traction, yet they risk disrupting patient care.
+A new strategy in cost containment is emerging: alternate sourcing of specialty medications from abroad.

-International sourcing from reputable providers is gaining acceptance in the United States.
+Alternate sourcing from reputable providers is gaining acceptance in the United States.
 When done through tier-one healthcare countries (about 23 nations with advanced infrastructure, high life expectancy, and strong access to care) this approach can safely reduce costs without disrupting patient treatment.

 The key difference?
 Government negotiation power.
-Unlike the U.S. system, where the market largely dictates drug pricing, tier-one nations cap costs through direct negotiation with manufacturers.
+Unlike the U.S. system, where the market largely dictates drug pricing, tier-one countries cap costs through direct negotiation with manufacturers.
 As a result, the same medications from the same manufacturers can cost up to 70% less abroad.

-- “It’s not legal.”
-False.
+- Misconception: It’s not legal.
 Under Section 804(j) of the FDA Act, individuals may import prescription medications for personal use.
 The FDA allows limited discretionary enforcement for non-controlled drugs imported for personal use in 90-day supplies or less.

-- “Only self-insured plans can do it.”
+- Misconception: Only self-insured plans can do it.
 While self-insured employer groups do have greater flexibility, even fully insured or level-funded plans can explore this option with careful coordination and plan design.

-- “Stop-loss carriers won’t approve it.”
-True — if international sourcing isn’t mentioned in the Summary Plan Description (SPD).
-Updating plan documents and engaging the stop-loss carrier early ensures smoother implementation.
+- Misconception: Stop-loss carriers won’t approve it.
+If international sourcing isn’t mentioned in the Summary Plan Description (SPD), updating plan documents and engaging the stop-loss carrier early ensures smoother implementation.

-- “Tariffs make it costly.”
-Incorrect.
+- Misconception: Tariffs make it costly.
 The Harmonized Tariff Schedule of the United States identifies personal importation of medications (90-day supply or less) as duty-free.

-- “We’ll lose rebate income.”
+- Misconception: We’ll lose rebate income.
 Rebates may be affected, but international savings typically outweigh rebates.
-Working with a skilled international sourcing provider can ensure accurate financial forecasting and integration with existing benefit structures.
+Working with a skilled alternate sourcing provider can ensure accurate financial forecasting and integration with existing benefit structures.

 When employers and brokers collaborate, international sourcing can yield substantial and immediate savings — often with just a few patients enrolled.
 Key best practices include: